-“Because of the Campbell’s draft (just 11 feet), we could work in much closer to the shoreline than the full-sized destroyers, drawing fire from the Japanese emplacements on the beach so they would expose their positions for our guns and other guns from ships further out at sea,” he says.
+“Because of the Campbell’s draft (just 11 feet), we could work in areas much closer to the shoreline than the full-sized destroyers, drawing fire from the Japanese emplacements on the beach so they would expose their positions for our guns and other guns from ships further out at sea,” he says.
 “During one of those runs we witnessed the raising of the American flag on Iwo Jima.

-After the war was declared over and while waiting to be discharged Phil brought his cocker spaniel, Nicky, onboard the ship.
+After the war was declared over and while waiting to be discharged, Phil brought his cocker spaniel, Nicky, onboard the ship.

 When his army enlistment was up, Phil returned to Phoenix and became the second motorcycle deputy for the Maricopa County Sheriff’s Office.
-From that first position in his early 20s, Phil Jordan went on to a law enforcement career that spanned nearly 30 years … including 11 years as a federal law enforcement officer on the Apache Indian reservation and several years with the Mohave County Sheriff’s Office, where his final four years were as sheriff.
+From that first position in his early twenties, Phil Jordan went on to a law enforcement career that spanned nearly 30 years … including 11 years as a federal law enforcement officer on the Apache Indian reservation and several years with the Mohave County Sheriff’s Office, where his final four years were as sheriff.

-The Campbell crew earned four (4) bronze stars for their support in the Philippine Liberation, battles of Iwo Jima, Okinawa, and the final coastal raids prior to the planned invasion of Japan.
+During Phil’s time in the navy, the Campbell crew earned four (4) bronze stars for their support in the Philippine Liberation, battles of Iwo Jima, Okinawa, and the final coastal raids prior to the planned invasion of Japan.
 Additionally, Phil was awarded the Philippine Republic Presidential Unit Citation Badge for acts and services of exceptional gallantry and heroism rendered to the Philippines and its people during World War II by the Office of Veterans Affairs, Philippine Veterans Affairs Office Department of National Defense.
 The award was presented to him in 1967.

 In July 1986, Phil received the Philippine Liberation Medal in recognition of the military services during World War II and pursuant to Armed Forces of the Philippines Regulations G-131-053.